restic/restic/doc/077_troubleshooting.rst

 `recover` it will generate a new snapshot which allows access to all trees that you have in your repository.

-Note that `recover` relies on a correct index state, so make sure your index is fine or run `rebuild-index` before running `recover`.
+Note that `recover` relies on a correct index state, so make sure your index is fine or run `repair index` before running `recover`.

 7. Repair defect snapshots using `repair`